These are some of 2026's most notable new laws

 Social media limits for minors

 Virginia will limit the amount of time children younger than 16 can spend on social media to an hour a day, per platform, unless a parent or guardian allows for more screen time.
 The law, signed by outgoing Gov. Glenn Youngkin, places the onus directly on social media companies such as TikTok, Meta and YouTube.
-The law is the first of its kind to cap children’s daily usage of social media.
+The law is the first of its kind to cap children’s daily us

 Texas is implementing a similar law targeted at use of online platforms, requiring users to verify their age before downloading any mobile app.
-Children under 18 will need parental permission to download an app.
+Children under 18 will need parental permission .

 AI restrictions